xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 - [scrapligo](https://github.com/scrapli/scrapligo)
 - [srlinux-scrapli](https://github.com/srl-labs/srlinux-scrapli)

-# What did I learn ?
+# What did I learn?
-Scrapli is a screen scraping python library that provides a way to automate your network tasks efficiently by connecting multiple network devices via SSH, NETCONF or Telnet, synchronously or asynchronously.
+Scrapli is a screen-scraping Python library that provides a way to automate your network tasks efficiently by connecting multiple network devices via SSH, NETCONF, or Telnet, synchronously or asynchronously.
 Being an open-sourced project written in python makes it easy for the user to debug and troubleshoot.
 Above all, it's time-efficient, free, and easy to use.
 Write simple lines of python code to execute your network tasks on a lot of your network devices with CLI scraping!!

 # Resources